sulitskii/TelegramGroupie/docs/LOCAL_DEVELOPMENT_SETUP.md

 # Local Development Setup Guide

 ## Overview
-This guide ensures your local development environment matches GitHub CI, allowing you to catch issues locally before pushing.
+This guide ensures your local development environment matches GitHub CI, using the dependency injection architecture for consistent testing across all environments.

 ## 🚨 Critical Rule: Never Push Without Local Validation
 **Always run all checks locally before pushing to GitHub.
 If CI fails but local doesn't, your environment is misconfigured.**